wunderdogsw/mimmit-koodaa-functional-programming/README.md

 #### 4.1.
 Buggy bookstore

 This is the first (and only) exercise where the model solution uses an external library.
-To install the dependencies, run `yarn install` in the project root.
+To install the dependencies, run `npm install` in the project root.

 `exercises/4_1_Buggy-bookstore.js` contains a script that defines the inventory of an imaginary online bookstore as well as functions for manipulating a user's shopping cart.
 Try running and examining the script.
 What happens to the